jrazi/ItB-final-project-winter-2023/tasks/introduction.md

 ### Multiplicative Bonus Factors

 - **Clean Coding**: We strongly encourage clean, modular code with reusable components.
-Exceptionally well-written code will multiply the task's grade by 1.1, and truly outstanding code by 1.2.
+Well-written and well-documented code will multiply the task's grade by 1.1.
 - **Git Best Practices**: Effective use of Git, including good commit practices and clear commit messages, will yield a multiplicative factor of 1.1 on the task's grade.

 ### Soft-Cap Bonus